JL2014/sum-two-consecutive-squares/README.md

 Because $x$ and $y$ are consecutive integers ($y = x + 1$), they are strictly coprime ($\gcd(x, y) = 1$).<br>
 A corollary of Fermat's theorem states that if a number can be expressed as the sum of two coprime squares, **every single odd prime factor of that number must be congruent to 1 modulo 4** (i.e., of the form $4k + 1$).

-Then for any sum of two consecutive squares ending in 13 (where $z$ is a triangular number from the A000217 sequence, **none of its prime factors will ever be congruent to 3 modulo 4** (i.e., of the form $4k + 3$).
+Then for any sum of two consecutive squares ending by 13 (where $z$ is a triangular number from the OEIS A000217 sequence, **none of its prime factors will ever be congruent to 3 modulo 4** (i.e., of the form $4k + 3$).

 This guarantees that these numbers (if not primes) will never be divisible by [non Pythagorean primes](https://oeis.org/A002145) (such as $3, 7, 11, 19, 23, \dots$).<br>
 All of **the prime factors of these s** are strictly of the form $4k + 1$ as [Pythagorean primes](https://oeis.org/A002144) (such as $5, 13, 17, 29, 37, \dots$).